timjogorman/RicherEventDescription/guidelines.md

 are TIMEX3s, marked with the class PREPOSTEXP.
 Usage of this TIMEX3 is discussed in more detail in Section \ref{prepostexp}.

-- Patient underwent a partial hemicolectomy in July 2009. \{Postoperative\
+- Patient underwent a partial hemicolectomy in July 2009. **Postoperative\
 scarring noted during exam.

-- The patient exhibits \{post-exposure\} changes.
+- The patient exhibits **post-exposure** changes.

 These will not always begin with ``pre-'' or ``post-\textquotedbl{}.
 Terms like ``intraoperatively'' are PREPOSTEXP as well, as in \Next:

-- \{Intraoperatively\}, there were no difficulties securing his airway.
+- **Intraoperatively**, there were no difficulties securing his airway.
 He received 4 liters of crystalloid, made 300 mL of urine and estimated blood loss was 50 mL.
 He received a dose of DDAVP in the OR out of concern for uremic platelet dysfunction.